How to Become a Freelance Writer

 Growing a freelance writing business is no easy feat.
 It takes time, patience, and a little bit of hustle.
 However, Holly and many of her students have found the hard work well worth it.

 “Writing full time has impacted my lifestyle in many ways,” she tells us, “the most important of which is the freedom I’ve gained.”
 For Holly, that freedom means traveling the world, setting her own hours, and, most importantly, being there for her family.
-Her life today is far beyond what she ever imagined working at her full-time job.
+Through her freelance career, her life today is far beyond what she ever imagined working at her full-time job.

 When you learn how to become a successful freelance writer, there is no limit to how much income or freedom you can create.
 However, it’s up to you to create it.